wistia/wistia-open-docs/_posts/upload-troubleshooting.md

 Some say it's the oldest trick in the book, but when it comes to connection issues it can be a lifesaver.
 Try resetting your router and making sure you have a secure connection; a shaky connection can be a nightmare when trying to upload (especially for larger files).

-**Still no luck?
+**If something seems fishy, you can always check out our <a href="http://status.wistia.com/">Status Page</a> for more information about what might be going on.
+Still no luck?
 Shoot us an email at support@wistia.com.
 We'd be more than happy to help you out!**

-{{ "If something seems fishy, you can always check out [Status Page](http://status.wistia.com/) for more information about what might be going on." | note }}